konstantin-lukas/oslo/README.md

 ```
 sudo apt install /path/to/package.deb
 ```
+### Windows
+Installation on Windows is extremely easy.
+You just download the setup and run it.
+Keep in mind that the Windows version has not been code signed and Windows will most likely warn you about running the app.
 ### Building From Source (Other Platforms)
 If your platform is not part of the official releases, you can still use Oslo.
 You will need the following things: